Assistant Sheriff steve decesari

-Steve DeCesari is a 36-year member of the Ventura County Sheriff’s Office.
+Steve DeCesari is a 38-year member of the Ventura County Sheriff’s Office.
 Steve was raised in the Port Hueneme/Oxnard area since 1960 and graduated from Hueneme High School.
 He started his law enforcement career as a cadet and Reserve Police Officer with the Port Hueneme Police Department in 1974.
 He was hired as a Ventura County Sheriff’s Correctional Officer in 1976 and promoted to Deputy Sheriff in August 1977.
-His law enforcement career includes working custody, patrol, training academy, detectives, background investigations, watch commander, records management special projects, patrol administration.
-His first patrol assignment was in the City of Camarillo, from 1979 to 1981, where he received the 1981 Optimist Club’s Officer of the Year Award.
+His law enforcement career up to the rank of Captain includes working custody, patrol, training academy, detectives, background investigations, jail watch commander, records management, audits, special projects, PTDF Facility Manager and patrol administration.
+His first patrol assignment as a deputy sheriff was in the City of Camarillo, from 1979 to 1981, where he received the 1981 Optimist Club’s Officer of the Year Award.

-Steve attended the Supervisory Leadership Institute and received his Master of Public Administration from the California State University, Northridge in 2000.
+Steve attended the California POST Supervisory Leadership Institute and received his Master of Public Administration from the California State University, Northridge.

 Steve is married and they reside in Ventura County.
-He is a past Chair of the Camarillo Boys & Girls Club Board, a past member of the Camarillo Noontime Rotary Club and past member of the Saving Lives Camarillo Anti-Drug Coalition for juveniles.
+He is a past Chair of the Camarillo Boys & Girls Club Board of Directors, a past member of the Camarillo Noontime Rotary Club and past executive member of the Saving Lives Camarillo Anti-Drug/Underage Drinking Coalition for juveniles.